merge-api/merge-hris-python/README.md

 import time
 import MergeHRISClient
 from pprint import pprint
-from MergeHRISClient.api import account_token_api
+from MergeHRISClient.api import account_details_api
-from MergeHRISClient.model.account_token import AccountToken
+from MergeHRISClient.model.account_details import AccountDetails
 # Defining the host is optional and defaults to https://api.merge.dev/api/hris/v1
 # See configuration.py for a list of all supported configuration parameters.
 configuration = MergeHRISClient.Configuration(